Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Conclusions

 \section{Conclusions}

 We have designed techniques for efficient generation of \eps to facilitate quantum network communication, by selecting efficient swapping trees in a \wt protocol.
 By extensive simulations, we demonstrated the effectiveness of our techniques, and their viability in generating high-fidelity \eps over long distances (500-1000km).
-Our future work is focused on exploring more sophisticated generation structures, e.g., aggregated trees, taking advantage of pipelining across rounds, and/or incorporating purification techniques.
+Our future work is focused on exploring more sophisticated generation structures, e.g., aggregated trees, taking advantage of pipelining across rounds, incorporating purification techniques, \tqbl{and to extend our techniques to multi-mode memories~\cite{simon07, collins07}.}